 Growing cross border trade means external demand has greater effects on domestic resource allocation and therefore inflation.
 The integration of low-cost producers into the global economy has imparted a steady disinflationary bias through its direct effect on prices.
-The expansion in global value chains has increased the synchronization of producer prices across countries.
+The expansion in global value chains has increased the synchronisation of producer prices across countries.
 Financial linkages have increased leading to a faster and more powerful transmission of shocks across countries.
-And globalization has increased the contestability of markets, weakening the extent to which slack in domestic labor markets influences domestic inflationary pressures.7 around five times greater than the U.S.'s share in world goods imports, and three times its share in world exports.9
+And globalisation has increased the contestability of markets, weakening the extent to which slack in domestic labour markets influences domestic inflationary pressures.7

-Second, the changing nature of trade invoicing is affecting import price pass through and changing the inflation-output volatility tradeoff facing monetary policymakers.
+Second, the changing nature of trade invoicing is affecting import price pass through and changing the inflation-output volatility trade-off facing monetary policy makers.

-Dominant currency pricing is widespread (partly due to the growth of supply chains), leading to deviations from the law of one price and misalignments in countries' terms of trade.
-The dollar represents the currency of choice for at least half of international trade invoices,
+Dominant currency pricing is widespread (partly due to the growth of supply chains), leading to deviations from the law of one price and misalignments in countries' terms of trade.8 The dollar represents the currency of choice for at least half of international trade invoices, around five times greater than the US's share in world goods imports, and three times its share in world exports.9

-The resulting stickiness of import prices in dollar terms means exchange rate pass-through for changes in the dollar is high regardless of the country of export and import, while pass-through of nondominant currencies is negligible.
-As a result, import prices do not adjust efficiently to reflect changes in relative demand between trading partners, in part because expenditure switching effects are curtailed, and global trade volumes are heavily influenced by the strength of the U.S. dollar.
-10,11
+The resulting stickiness of import prices in dollar terms means exchange rate pass-through for changes in the dollar is high regardless of the country of export and import, while pass-through of non-dominant currencies is negligible.
+As a result, import prices do not adjust efficiently to reflect changes in relative demand between trading partners, in part because expenditure switching effects are curtailed,10 and global trade volumes are heavily influenced by the strength of the US dollar.11

-This is less of a problem when all boats are rising with the global tide of synchronized growth.
-But when the tide is rising in America while receding elsewhere, those authorities face more difficult tradeoffs between price stability and output volatility-a situation that could create large potential gains from policy coordination that independent policymakers would not address.
+This is less of a problem when all boats are rising with the global tide of synchronised growth.
+But when the tide is rising in America while receding elsewhere, those authorities face more difficult trade-offs between price stability and output volatility - a situation that could create large potential gains from policy coordination that independent policymakers would not address.